 For more information, including contact information for the university's export controls officer, see Export Control Compliance for University of Michigan Researchers.

 If you use Duo two-factor authentication for access to some systems, you may want to enroll in additional Duo options before your trip.
 Also be aware that the Duo Mobile app and hardware tokens are subject to export control regulations and may not be transported or sent to embargoed nations identified by the U.S. State Department.
 See Traveling with Duo for tips and details.
-(Mtokens, both hardware and software, are also subject to export control regulations and may be to transported or sent to embargoed nations.)

 When in a high risk location, do not use any system that accesses sensitive data, even when using the university VPN.